raspberrypilearning/components/components/tactile-push-button.md

 ![Tactile Push Button](tactile-push-button.png)

-A Tactile Push Button is used in an electronic circuit to allow a person to interact by turning something on or off, or triggering some event by pressing a button.
+A tactile push button is used in an electronic circuit to allow a person to interact by turning something on or off, or triggering some event by pressing a button.

 ## Buy